vivaria/edisonrul.ing/docs/source/cards/the-dark-hex-sealed-fusion.md

-# THE DARK - HEX-SEALED FUSION
+# The Dark - Hex-Sealed Fusion

 > ① You can substitute this card for any 1 Fusion Material Monster.
 The other Fusion Material Monster(s) must be the correct one(s). ② By Tributing Fusion Material Monsters on the field, including this card, Special Summon 1 DARK Fusion Monster from your Fusion Deck.